Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 Freiburg is also the center of a wine region, as evidenced by the city's two annual wine festivals and the Haus der Badischen Wein in the Alte Wache.

-Historic Kaufhaus and Oberkirchs WeinstubenFor traditional cuisine, try to reserve a table at the popular Oberkirchs Weinstuben (the dining room of the Hotel Oberkirch), a cozy and historic wood-beamed restaurant next to the historic Kaufhaus on the Münsterplatz.
+Historic Kaufhaus and Oberkirchs WeinstubenFor traditional cuisine, try to reserve a table at the popular Oberkirchs Weinstuben (in the Hotel Oberkirch), a cozy and historic wood-beamed restaurant next to the historic Kaufhaus on the Münsterplatz.

 HeiliggeiststuebleA cheaper alternative on the Münsterplatz is the Heiliggeiststüble, a friendly restaurant-café that's run by a Catholic organization and offers good food at reasonable prices.

-Lower on the price scale, my wife and I can recommend the Gasthaus zum Kranz and the Hotel-Restaurant Löwen in the Altstadt, where you can enjoy traditional German food without a debit-card overdraft.
-If you're looking for a place to eat after a concert to opera performance, head for the Grosser Meyerhof, where a limited menu is served until midnight.
+Lower on the price scale, we can recommend the Gasthaus zum Kranz and the Hotel-Restaurant Löwen in the Altstadt, where you can enjoy traditional German food without a debit-card overdraft.
+If you're looking for a place to eat after a concert to opera performance, head for the Grosser Meyerhof, where a limited menu is served until 1 a.m.
 (The Linseneintopf mit Wurst, a tureen of lentil soup with sausage slices, is a bargain that's hard to beat.)

 photo copyright FWTMIn nice weather, head for the beer gardens around Insel, where you can eat, drink, or combine the two activities in an outdoor setting.